mzazon/awesome-cloud-projects/aws/feature-flags-evidently/feature-flags-evidently.md

 4. **Real-Time Alert Integration**: Set up CloudWatch alarms that automatically stop launches when error rates exceed thresholds or business metrics decline significantly.

 5. **Enterprise Integration**: Integrate with existing CI/CD pipelines to automatically create and manage feature flags as part of the deployment process, including automated rollback triggers.

+6. **Migration to AppConfig**: Plan and implement migration from Evidently to AWS AppConfig feature flags, taking advantage of AppConfig's enhanced validation, deployment strategies, and integration with other AWS services.

 ## Infrastructure Code